All Episodes

 So this one right here, right in front of us, right in our faces, the most important election of our lives.

-We dare not screw it up, and the good news is it appears we are on a course to actually do something to bring about real hope and real change, a change back to something that'll still have conservatives and liberals, it'll still have Republicans and Democrats, but it'll start to look like the fabric of America again.
+And the good news is it appears we are on a course to actually do something to bring about real hope and real change, a change back to something that'll still have conservatives and liberals.

-Mark Davison for Rush.
+Mark Davis in for Rush.

-The official theme of many a show, George Thoroughgood's You Talk Too Much.
+The official theme of many a show, George Thoroughgoods, you talk too much.

-Well, all right, if that's your way of saying go to the phones, we'll go to the phones.
+If that's your way of saying go to the phones, we'll go to the phones.

 Let's get back and see what's going on.